 The SEC has adopted rules that permit companies and intermediaries such as brokers to satisfy delivery requirements for proxy statements with respect to two or more stockholders sharing the same address by delivering a single proxy statement addressed to those stockholders.
 This process, which is commonly referred to as "house holding," potentially provides extra convenience for stockholders and cost savings for companies.
 We and some brokers household proxy materials, delivering a single proxy statement to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker or us that they are or we will be house holding materials to your address, house holding will continue until you are notified otherwise or until you revoke your consent.
-If, at any time, you no longer wish to participate in house holding and would prefer to receive a separate proxy statement, or if you currently receive multiple proxy statements and would prefer to participate in house holding, please notify your broker if your shares are held in a brokerage account or us if you hold registered shares.
-You can notify us by sending a written request to Relmada Therapeutics, Inc., 880 3rd Ave, 12th floor, New York, New York 10022, Attention: Sergio Traversa, Chief Executive Officer, or by email, straversa@relmada.com.
+If, at any time, you no longer wish to participate in house holding and would prefer to participate in house holding, please notify your broker if your shares are held in a brokerage account or us if you hold registered shares.
+You can notify us by sending a written request to Relmada Therapeutics, Inc., 2222 Ponce de Leon Blvd., Floor 3, Coral Gables, Florida 33134, Attention: Sergio Traversa, Chief Executive Officer, or by email, straversa@relmada.com.